 Mini waterfall - Maine!

-Explorer Doug is a sometimes finicky eater, but has taken to at least trying “one bite” of something new everywhere he goes.
-He says, “my favorite travel food experience is a European breakfast.
-Any European country – France, Spain, Great Britain, Prague, etc – brings with it a promise of a European breakfast.
+Explorer Doug is a sometimes finicky eater, but he has taken to at least trying 'one bite' of something new wherever his travel experiences lead him.
+He shares, 'my favorite travel food experience is a European breakfast.
+Any European country – France, Spain, Great Britain, Prague, etc. – brings with it a promise of a delightful breakfast.
 Nothing is better than waking up in a unique hotel, sipping on fresh-pressed coffee.
 You can always count on fresh baked bread, preferably croissants, jams & jellies, and my particular favorite, a hard-boiled egg.
-As one of the earlier risers of our group of traveling friends, I can always enjoy some peace and solitude to contemplate the days events.
-If I think about a particular restaurant, it’s a challenge.
-For us, we try to seek out local, authentic and accessibly-priced food.
-I would rather eat like a local than partake in a fine-dining experience.
-So you can throw into that category any number of restaurants in Italy, sea-side cafes in Greece or an outdoor café La Rambla in Barcelona.”
+As one of the earlier risers among our group of traveling friends, I can enjoy some peace and solitude to contemplate the day's events.
+When it comes to food recommendations, it can be a challenge.
+We always try to seek out local, authentic, and accessibly-priced food.
+I would much rather eat like a local than indulge in fine-dining experiences.
+This philosophy leads me to a variety of restaurant reviews, including numerous spots in Italy, seaside cafes in Greece, or an outdoor café on La Rambla in Barcelona.'

 Often touted as one of the best restaurants in the world, The Quay in Sydney, Australia, is a surprising and beautiful culinary stop.
 A multi-course tasting menu was only a part of the experience, as the restaurant itself sits at the outer edges of an actual quay (a dock jutting into Sydney Harbor) with spectacular views of the Sydney Opera House on one side and the Harbour Bridge on the other.